Whether you’ve been with her since

-But Gone Girl is long gone from theaters, Sharp Objects has recently wrapped up on HBO, and Flynn’s novels are probably tucked cozily into the thriller section of your bookshelves.
+Gone Girl is long gone from theaters, on HBO, and Flynn’s novels are probably tucked cozily into the thriller section of your bookshelves.
 So, who’s taking up the mad girl banner next?
 Once you’ve read (and loved) all there is of Flynn’s angry women, what books should you pick up next?
 Which writers might be the next Gillian Flynn?
-What thrillers might be the next Sharp Objects?
+What thrillers might be Sharp Objects has recently wrapped up the next ?
 (And will they get the book-to-screen treatment too?)
+Sharp Objects

 ‘All These Beautiful Strangers’ by Elizabeth Klehfoth